Why Do I Sweat From My Neck At Night? | Causes & Steps

 Hormones And Life Stages

 Hot flashes can show up first as neck and chest warmth that wakes you.
 If you’re tracking cycles or notice night patterns, log timing and triggers.
-Many people find steady sleep once the pattern is clear and treatment is in place.
-The North American Menopause Society explains vasomotor symptoms and care options on its page about hot flashes and night sweats.
+Many people find steadier sleep once the pattern is clear and treatment is in place.
+Menopause-related hot flashes and night sweats are among the common causes of nighttime sweating listed in the NHS advice on night sweats.

 Medical Conditions Linked With Night Sweat